Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 ## Understanding rules

-A rule consists of one more triggers, conditions and actions.
+A rule consists of one or more triggers, conditions and actions.

 There are three ways to trigger a rule: By uploading, updating or deleting a file or folder.